sftcd/happykey/README.md

 ## Recent Changes

+- 20221002: started process of reducing HPKE code duplication with DHKEM PR now having being merged (but keeping ability to build and link to a released OpenSSL 3.0.0).

 - 20220928: now working on two build targets - one for when using the system install of OpenSSL (3.0 or above) (using -DHAPPOBJS), so HPKE API objects need to be directly linked to application code,